nullun/rangefinder/README.md

 ------------

  * Listen for ANY addressed packet
+ * Avoid using pcap for portability
- * Indicate range either in full or by LED and a predefined value
+ * Indicate the range either in full (LCD) or a predefined value (LED)

 TODO
 ----